 Mohammad S. Rahman and James J. Hoorman

-Rafiq Islam is the Director of the Soil, Water and Bioenergy Resources Program at The Ohio State University South Centers, Ohio, USA.
-He has more than 30 years of academic and research experience on soil and water quality, cover crops, conservation tillage, marginal land and biofeedstock production.
-Dr. Islam is a Fulbright teaching scholar.
-He has, so far, published more than 100 journal articles, written several fact sheet, manual and book chapters, and edited two books.
+Rafiq Islam is the Director of the Soil, Water, and Bioenergy Resources Program at The Ohio State University South Centers, Ohio, USA.
+He has over 30 years of academic and research experience on soil and water quality, cover crops, conservation tillage, marginal land, and biofeedstock production.
+Dr. Islam is a Fulbright teaching scholar and has published over100 journal articles; written several factsheets, manuals, and book chapters; and edited two books.

-Bradford Sherman is one of the Publications Editors with The Ohio State University, where his responsibilities include writing, editing, and the design of various publications within the College of Food, Agricultural, and Environmental Sciences (CFAES).
-He has more than 14 years of experience to write and distribute CFAES newsletter, edit books and journal articles, teaching and Extension education materials for national and international audiences.
-Before joining The Ohio State University, Sherman was a newspaper journalist.
+Bradford Sherman is a publications editor with The Ohio State University, where his responsibilities include writing, editing, and the design of various publications within the College of Food, Agricultural, and Environmental Sciences (CFAES).
+With over 14 years of writing and editing experience; he handles the distribution of a CFAES newsletter; has edited books, journal articles, and Extension education materials for national and international audiences.